BERADQ/brigadier4kt/README.md

 You can use this code however you like.

-Copy and paste to your project to use.
+Simply copy and paste into your project to use it.

 Requires [Brigadier](https://github.com/Mojang/brigadier) ^1.0.0